-One in particular is an old-timey vintage hat which has seen better days.
+One, in particular, is an old-timey vintage hat that has seen better days.
 You purchased the fedora because it was cheap.
 Looking at it further you realized it needed repair and could be a fun project to tackle.
-But now you’re well over your head with confusion.
-You ask yourself, how in God’s green Earth am I supposed to repair a hat?
-We’re glad you asked.
+But now you're well over your head with confusion.
+You ask yourself, how in God's green Earth am I supposed to repair a hat?
+We're glad you asked.

 COST TO CLEAN A VINTAGE HAT